 The severe form may present with large lesions, and the person is likely to feel ill, and experience fever, weakness and diarrhea.
-If you are experiencing any of these symptoms, contact our dermatologist in Keller, TX.
+If you are experiencing any of these symptoms, contact our dermatologist in Southlake, TX.

 When to Seek Medical Care

-If the infection is moderate to severe or there is fever or pain, see a dermatologist in Keller, TX.
+If the infection is moderate to severe or there is fever or pain, see a dermatologist in Southlake, TX.
 Generally, with any infection that is not improving see your doctor.
 If you are already being treated for impetigo and there has been no improvement within 2–3 days of antibiotics, return to your doctor.

 Staphylococcus aureus is a strain of “staph” bacteria.
 Staph that is resistant to penicillin antibiotics is commonly called MRSA, and is a common cause of skin infections.
 While MRSA bacteria are resistant to penicillin and penicillin-related antibiotics, most staph infections can be easily treated by health care practitioners using local skin care and commonly available non-penicillin-family antibiotics.

 A Staph infection typically begins as small red bumps or pus-filled bumps, which turn into deep, painful sores.
 If you see a red bump or pus-filled bump on the skin that is worsening see your doctor right away.
 Your doctor may need to obtain a culture of the infected skin for MRSA before starting antibiotics.
 To prevent spread of infection to others, infected wounds, hands, and other exposed body areas should be kept clean and wounds should be covered during therapy.
 If your doctor prescribes antibiotics, be sure to take the full course.
-If you suspect a staph infection, contact Compassion Dermatology for a dermatologist in Keller, TX.
+If you suspect a staph infection, contact Compassion Dermatology for a dermatologist in Southlake, TX.

-For the treatment of impetigo, or other skin conditions, contact Compassion Dermatology to schedule an appointment with a dermatologist in Keller, TX.
+For the treatment of impetigo, or other skin conditions, contact Compassion Dermatology to schedule an appointment with a dermatologist in Southlake, TX.
 We offer professional services in a relaxing atmosphere.
 Our dedicated dermatology practice and holistic approach help to ensure both your health and well being.